top of page

 Many gym injuries are preventable with proper technique.
 Common errors include:

-• Leaning too far forward during squats which can be a result of tight calf muscles.
+• Leaning too far forward during squats, which can be a result of tight calf muscles.
 This can place excessive pressure on the toes and forefoot.

 • Allowing the knees to fall in during squats, lunges or other leg exercises.
 This can result from a lack of glute activation and can increase knee pain.